Contact

 About

-Widely acclaimed for his history-making work as the founder of Freedom to Marry and architect of the movement that won same-sex couples the right to marry, attorney and professor Evan Wolfson is renowned for his ability to make change happen, no matter the challenges.
-His career transformative activism and skill at communicating the elements of success have established him as one of today's most sought-after advisors by diverse movements, causes, and countries seeking to adapt the lessons of his campaign to ongoing struggles.
+An attorney and professor, Wolfson is renowned for his ability to make change happen, no matter the challenges.
+He is the founder and former President of Freedom to Marry, the campaign that secured marriage equality in the United States.
+His career in transformative activism and communication strategies has established him as one of today's most sought-after advisors by diverse movements, causes, and organizations seeking to adapt the lessons of his campaigns to their pertinent struggles.

-Evan's core message conveys the essential elements of “how to win” in three words: hope, clarity, and tenacity.
-Drawing from decades of history, stories, and personal experience, he vividly paints the picture of how these three basic tenets empower advocates and help organizations overcome challenges on their own pathway to achieving change.
-His vision, experience, and passion for change and activism will inspire and instruct audiences and sharpen their sense of strategy and possibility.
+Evan's core message conveys the basic elements of “how to win” in three words: hope, clarity, and tenacity.
+Drawing from decades of history, stories, and personal experience, he illustrates how these three tenets empower advocates and help organizations overcome challenges on their unique path to achieving change.
+His vision, experience, and passion for change and activism will inspire and instruct audiences and sharpen their goals and strategies alike.

-A lifelong crusader for civil rights, Evan is now consulted by activists, funders, and academics working on immigration, gun control, education, healthcare reform, the environment, LGBT and women's rights, civic engagement, philanthropy, and the work of reinvigorating democracy as well as diversity and inclusion.
-On a global scale, he advises human rights advocates, business leaders, and organizations eager to adapt his model on to change hearts and minds as well as the law and policy.
+A lifelong crusader for civil rights, Evan consults activists, funders, and academics working to improve immigration, gun control, education, healthcare reform, the environment, LGBT and women's rights, civic engagement, philanthropy, and to reinvigorate democratic values as well as diversity and inclusion.
+On a global scale, he advises human rights advocates, business leaders, and organizations eager to adapt his model for changing hearts and minds as well as the law and policy.

 Content